skellis46/slipbox/embodied intelligence project ahrc bid.md

 ## Approach 1500
 how you're going to do it and what it builds on

 _Transparencies_ (2018) is an art project by choreographer Siobhan Davies.
 In it Davies works with 1 to 20 participants, and together they stand at a large table and place, arrange, rearrange and overlay more than 100 images printed on acetate paper.
 The images are mostly single figures caught in a moment of movement, and are drawn from visual art, dance, sports and science.
 The primary physical motion is the act of moving the photographs, an interaction that is punctuated by periods of quiet reflection and moments of unprompted dialogue.
-The work is also not goal-directed.
-Davies is not looking for particular things or for audience members to have specific experiences.
+The work is also not goal-directed – Davies is not looking for particular things or for audience members to have specific experiences.
 In this regard, _Transparencies_ has properties in common with other structurally fluid interactive process-based artworks like _Extended Hermeneutics_ (Lacey, 2019), _Gramsci Monument_ (Hirschhorn, 2013), _A Little Piece of Care_ (Fayard, 2018), and _These Associations_ (Sehgal, 2012). _Transparencies_ is not overtly dance.
 Rather, it is choreographic because it asks its participants (including Davies herself) to spatially organise and re-organise the images and to notice how these changes _feel_.
 It draws attention to the body in two ways: 1) the content of the images themselves; 2) reflection on 'where' sensation is directly felt and experienced in the body.

 - useful set of ideas in [[interpretative phenomenological analysis]] (taken from wikipedia page): e.g. purposive sampling, homogenuous sampling
 - or possibly [[ecological momentary assessment]]
 - or Body Perception Questionnaire (check out references in this reference): [@kolacz-2023-body]

 - is it somatic?
 If so, how? what kinds of instructions does Sue give to the participant? (or will give)
 - Complex perceptual activity (primarily visual), physical action (manipulation/rearrangement of images), imagination, non-conceptual -- emotional, corporeal?
 To act as an accessible bridge.
 Somatic activity?
 Or intellectual?